Azure/vscode-azureterraform/README.md

 This extension supports the following features:

-- Terraform commands: init, plan, apply, validate, refresh, destroy
+- Terraform commands: init, plan, apply, validate, refresh and destroy.
-- Visualize the terraform module
+- Visualize the terraform module.
 - Run linting and end to end tests.

 ### Terraform Azure: init

 Executes `terraform init` command against the current project workspace.
-If run with terminal set to cloudshell, will run `terraform init` in cloudshell.
+If run with terminal set to CloudShell, will run `terraform init` in CloudShell.

 ### Terraform Azure: plan

 Executes `terraform plan` command against the current project workspace.
-If run with terminal set to cloudshell, will run `terraform plan` in cloudshell.
+If run with terminal set to CloudShell, will run `terraform plan` in CloudShell.

 ### Terraform Azure: apply

 Executes `terraform apply` command against the current project workspace.
-If run with terminal set to cloudshell, will run `terraform apply` in cloudshell.
+If run with terminal set to CloudShell, will run `terraform apply` in CloudShell.

 ### Terraform Azure: validate

 Executes `terraform validate` command against the current project workspace.
-If run with terminal set to cloudshell, will run `terraform validate` in cloudshell.
+If run with terminal set to CloudShell, will run `terraform validate` in CloudShell.

 ### Terraform Azure: refresh

 Executes `terraform refresh` command against the current project workspace.
-If run with terminal set to cloudshell, will run `terraform refresh` in cloudshell.
+If run with terminal set to CloudShell, will run `terraform refresh` in CloudShell.

 ### Terraform Azure: destroy

 Executes `terraform destroy` command against the current project workspace.
-If run with terminal set to cloudshell, will run `terraform destroy` in cloudshell.
+If run with terminal set to CloudShell, will run `terraform destroy` in CloudShell.

 ### Terraform Azure: visualize